wildcardcorp/castle.documentation/develop/plone/searching_and_indexing/external-catalogs.rst

 Implement IIndexingQueueProcessor
 ---------------------------------

-To hook into the catalog one can implement the IIndexingQueueProcessor interface.
+To hook into the catalog one can implement the IIndexingQueueProcessor `interface from Products.CMFCore <https://github.com/plone/Products.CMFCore/blob/master/Products/CMFCore/interfaces/_tools.py>`_.

+.. note:: For Plone < 5.1 you need to use the `interfaces from collective.indexing <https://github.com/plone/collective.indexing/blob/master/src/collective/indexing/interfaces.py>`_ package!

 .. code-block:: python